Work in Progress

 [New draft available soon!]

 Abstract.
 This paper studies the causal effect of default costs on sovereign default probabilities.
-I employ a novel identification strategy that exploits changes in litigation-induced default costs of Latin-American countries around legal news-shocks from Argentinian creditor lawsuits.
-A one ppt increase in the default-penalty-to-GDP ratio leads to a 1.38 ppt drop in default probability.
+I exploit high-frequency changes in litigation-induced default costs around legal news-shocks from creditor lawsuits.
+A one ppt increase in the default-penalty-to-GDP ratio leads to a 1.38 ppt drop in default probability, indicating that direct economic costs are a central reason creditors expect repayment.
 I develop these results in a model of international borrowing with endogenous default and heterogeneous bond contracts.
-Here, similarly, adopting more punitive debt portfolios reduces the default probability both for fundamental- and belief-driven crises at the cost of increasing severity if a crisis occurs.
+Here, similarly, adopting more punitive debt portfolios reduces default probabilities and risk premiums.
+However, the same mechanism can also lead shortsighted governments to pursue high-debt-high-default-cost regimes, heightening financial instability.

 Presentations: CEPR Paris Symposium 2024, 96th International Atlantic Economic Conference, Philadelphia, PA, USA.
 European University Institute.